 The Casper Mountain Trails Center is the perfect place to start with non-motorized winter sports.

 When the snow gets deep, enjoy snowmobiling in the 32 miles of well-maintained trails.

-Get greeted by a nice collection of North American Big Horn Sheep in this one-of-a-kind museum.
+Be greeted by a nice North American Big Horn Sheep collection at this one-of-a-kind museum.

-The Werner Wildlife Museum not only displays wildlife indigenous to Wyoming, it also dons a wide range of wildlife specimens from all over the world.
+The Werner Wildlife Museum not only displays wildlife indigenous to Wyoming but also houses a wide range of wildlife specimens from all over the world.

 Your kids will be fascinated by the exhibition of almost 400 birds, fish, and animals.

 The Werner Wildlife Museum is located on East 15th Street.

 Your dogs deserve all the fun when on a trip, and they'll surely love Morad Park on Wyoming Boulevard Southwest.